gem-storm/random-loot-tables/README.md

 code explanation:
         - makes a list of all info from json files in loot_tables\blocks
-        - gets a random file's info from the list
+        - gets a random json file's data from the list
         - replace all info in the json files with the random file info we got above
 ```